isc-projects/stork/doc/demo.rst

 - `stork_agent-kea-ha1`: the primary Kea DHCPv4 server in High Availability mode,
 - `stork_agent-kea-ha2`: the secondary Kea DHCPv4 server in High Availability mode,
 - `traffic-dhcp`: a web application that can run DHCP traffic using perfdhcp,
+- `traffic-dns`: a web application that can run DNS traffic using dig and flamethrower,
 - `prometheus`: Prometheus, a monitoring solution (https://prometheus.io/),
 - `grafana`: Grafana, a dashboard for Prometheus (https://grafana.com/)